 Upgrading the Windows operating system of a failover cluster is not supported for operating systems before Windows Server 2012 R2.
-To upgrade a cluster node running on Windows Server 2012 R2, see Cluster Operating System Rolling Upgrade
+To upgrade a cluster node running on Windows Server 2012 R2 or above, see Perform a rolling upgrade or update.

 Support details are as follows:

-SQL Serverupgrade is supported both through the user interface and from the command prompt.
+SQL Server upgrade is supported both through the user interface and from the command prompt.
 You can run upgrade from the command prompt on each failover cluster node, or by using the SQL Server setup UI to upgrade each cluster node.
-For more information, see Upgrade a SQL Server Failover Cluster Instance (Setup) and Install SQL Server 2016 from the Command Prompt.
+For more information, see Upgrade a SQL Server Failover Cluster Instance (Setup) and Install SQL Server from the Command Prompt.